aredn/aredn/SUPPORTED_DEVICES.md

 * *nightly* - this device is newly supported in the nightly builds (since the last production release).
 * *sunset* - this device is supported but no longer recommended.
 Support will be deprecated in the future.
 * *brick* - this image has been tested and found to brick your hardware.
 Avoid for now.
+* *not supported* - this image is no longer supported and not available for download.

 The 'target' and 'subtarget' identify the directory in which to find the image on at http://downloads.arednmesh.org